 You can think of a phone screen as a smaller version of a desktop, but you can’t treat written content the same way.
 It needs to be concise, short, and bite-sized to capture your shopper’s attention.
 Here are a few winning tips:

 Since most of your traffic is on mobile, try using mobile language to improve the mobile conversion rate.
-Test relevant phrasing like “free shipping on mobile” or “shop on-the-go” to target your mobile users.
+Test appropriate phrasing like “free shipping on mobile” or “shop on-the-go” to target your mobile users.

 You can do this with IF Functions.
-You can set up IF functions to change your copy depending on the device the user is on.
+You can set up IF functions to change your copy, depending on the device the user is on.

 3) App Store Optimization (ASO)